Each RAMUS scholar has a rurally-based medical practitioner as a mentor.

 For more information about the ACRRM and RACGP requirements, please contact the Colleges directly.

 RAMUS Mentor Awards

 Join RAMUS on Facebook!

-RAMUS has recently launched a Facebook group just for current RAMUS scholars, current RAMUS mentors and members of the RAMUS Alumnus program.
+RAMUS has a Facebook group just for current RAMUS scholars, current RAMUS mentors and members of the RAMUS Alumnus program.
 Joining the RAMUS Facebook group is a great way to stay connected with your RAMUS peers and to keep up to date with all the latest RAMUS happenings.

 Membership of the RAMUS Facebook group is voluntary.
 If you don’t wish to join, rest assured you won’t miss out on receiving information and news about RAMUS as we will continue to communicate with you through our usual channels.